LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

    using the ``phrase/2-3`` built-in methods and always call predicates from grammar rules using the ``call//1`` built-in method.
 This recommended practice, besides making your code forward compatible with future Logtalk versions, also make the code more clear.
+The linter prints warnings when these guidelines are not followed.

 .. _predicates_methods: